aparks4/project2New/README.md

 ## Getting Started
 Click this link to deploy the application-->https://arynsgaproject.herokuapp.com/users/login
-### Directions

 ## Next Steps
 We would like to implement more review and trip planning features in the future.
-We would love to expand to more countries outside the USA
+We would love to expand to more countries outside the USA.

 ## Developers
 Nathalie Coursey